PostgresApp/PostgresApp/docs/documentation/troubleshooting.md

 ### Technical Support

-If you run into any issues using Postgres.app, your first stop should be the [issue tracker](https://github.com/postgresapp/postgresapp/issues) on Github.
+If you run into any issues using Postgres.app, your first stop should be the [issue tracker](https://github.com/postgresapp/postgresapp/issues) on GitHub.
 You can also ask [@PostgresApp](https://twitter.com/PostgresApp) on Twitter.

 ### Help others

 If you encounter an issue and find a way to fix it, consider contributing to this documentation.
-This page is [hosted on Github](https://github.com/PostgresApp/postgresapp.github.io/tree/master/documentation).
+This page is [hosted on GitHub](https://github.com/PostgresApp/postgresapp.github.io/tree/master/documentation).
 Fork it, improve it and send a pull request!